“Dude, how much did it cost you to take a year off work?”

 He’s also a personal finance whiz, so it was a little strange when I heard his vague answer to my question.
 His reply was…

-“Well I first thought a year off work was potentially going to be about $100k, but somehow it only ended up costing me around $25k, and my second sabbatical didn’t really cost me anything at all.”
+“Well I first thought a 1 year career break would potentially cost about $100k, but somehow it only ended up costing me around $25k, and my second sabbatical didn’t really cost me anything at all.”

 “Listen, Joel.
-If you’re trying to put an exact dollar value on a year away from work, you’ve already missed the entire point of the whole thing.”
+If you’re trying to put an exact dollar value on a career break, you’ve already missed the entire point of the whole thing.”

 Fast forward to 2019:

 As of this writing, it’s been 14 months since I’ve been employed.
 My wife and I quit our jobs early last year with the goal of taking a 1-2 year break from work.
-Technically, we are not “Financially Independent” yet, nor are we “Retired Early”.
+(Neither my wife’s or my employer would allow “unpaid leave”) Technically, we are not “Financially Independent” yet, nor are we “Retired Early”.
 My wife and I have been living off our savings this past year.

 The tables have turned.
 Now people are coming to me and asking how much my “gap year” has cost.
 Since I track all my finances religiously, I should be able to give a clear and crisp answer this question, right?